-Anna is a hackathon enthusiast, and serial organiser of unconferences and hack events including THATCamp (The Humanities and Technology) and MakerCamp.
-She is a local organiser for the Brisbane Maker node for GovHack 2016, was was an organiser of GovHack Brisbane 2014 and a community ambassador for the Open Knowledge Foundation from 2013 - 2014.
-Anna has been a hobbyist hardware hacker since discovering the joys of hacking wireless routers and building DIY antennas through her role as President of Brismesh Inc. community wireless network group in the mid-2000s.
+Anna is a serial organiser of unconferences and hack events including THATCamp (The Humanities and Technology) and MakerCamp.
+She was a local organiser for the Brisbane Maker node for GovHack 2016, was was an organiser of GovHack Brisbane 2014 and a community ambassador for the Open Knowledge Foundation from 2013 - 2014.
+Anna discovered the joys of hacking wireless routers and building DIY antennas through her role as President of Brismesh Inc. community wireless network group in the mid-2000s.

-Previously, Anna taught English in Japan, studied Computer-Assisted Composition of Adaptive Music at QUT, and worked as a research scientist and technical trainer at the Distributed Systems Technology Centre (DSTC).
+Previously, Anna taught English in Japan, studied Computer-Assisted Composition of Adaptive Music at QUT, and worked as a research scientist / developer and technical trainer at the Distributed Systems Technology Centre (DSTC) from 2000 - 2005.